Creating a Da○saba○bar (First Issue)

 // Generate a field ranging from (-50, -50, 0.5) to (50, 50, 0.5) (5 x 5 grid) Vector2 pos = new Vector2(-50, 50); float size = 5f; int cnt = 20; for(int x = 0; x <= cnt; x++) { for(int y = 0; y <= cnt; y++) { // If x and y are 0 and cnt, generate field[1], otherwise generate field[0] int idx = (x == 0 || x == cnt || y == 0 || y == cnt) ?
 1 : 0; // Generate field[2] for the center grid if(x == cnt / 2 && y == cnt / 2) { idx = 2; } // Generate GameObject obj = Instantiate(field[idx], new Vector3(pos.x + (x * size), pos.y - (y * size), 0.5f), Quaternion.identity); obj.transform.parent = parent.transform; } }

-I'll try placing different images only on the outer periphery and in the center.
+I'll try placing different images only on the outer edge and in the center.

-This time I'll just use a finite field, but I think infinite scrolling would be better.
+For now, I'm making do with a finite field, but I think infinite scrolling would be better in reality.

 Player